 - Ready to quit?
 We can help.

-For more information on smoking and pregnancy, to obtain tips and support for quitting and for making your living spaces smoke-free, please see:
+For more information on smoking, to obtain tips and support for quitting and for making your living spaces smoke-free, please see:

 - Smokers' Helpline English / Francais or call 1-877-513-5333

 - Motherisk or call 1-877-327-4636 (Alcohol and Substance Use Helpline)

 For more information on breastfeeding and services in Simcoe Muskoka, please contact your health care provider or contact Health Connection by calling 705-721-7520 or 1-877-721-7520, Monday to Friday from 8:30 a.m. to 4:30 p.m. or email or connect with us wherever you are on Facebook or Twitter.